 Crohn’s disease is a condition that affects millions of people each year.
 Our attorneys understand the vocational disabilities and medical complications caused by this disease.
 We combine this with our knowledge of disability insurance law to effectively represent our clients, and prove they are disabled as defined in their disability insurance policy.

 If you are disabled due to Crohn’s disease and your disability claim has been turned down, we can help.
-Call Mehr, Fairbanks & Peterson toll free today at 800-249-3731 to speak with us now.
+Call Mehr Fairbanks Trial Lawyers toll free today at 800-249-3731 to speak with us now.
 We will explain the laws that apply to your claim, answer your questions, and help you understand your options.